ingo/ingo.github.io/_recipes/grilled_salmon_collars.md

 ---
 author: AL's Place
 category: Entrees
-description: "Don\u2019t fuss with the salmon too much once it\u2019s on the grill.\
+description: "Don\u2019t fuss with the salmon too much once it\u2019s on the grill."
-  \ You can also use the marinade for any cut of salmon.
-This recipe is from AL's\
-  \ Place, which we named our No. 1 new restaurant in America in 2015, in San Francisco,\
-  \ CA."
 image: grilled_salmon_collars.jpg
 size: 4 servings
 source: http://www.bonappetit.com/city-guides/san-francisco/venue/als-place
 time: 2 hours 30 minutes
 title: Grilled Salmon Collars
 ---

+You can also use the marinade for any cut of salmon.
+This recipe is from AL's Place, which we named our No. 1 new restaurant in America in 2015, in San Francisco, CA.

 ### Ingredients